When it comes to satisfying hungry kids fast without sacrificing nutrition, smoothies are our superfood superheroes

 Here's more healthy snacks from Z Living you won't want to miss:

 WATCH on Z Living:

-Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul the rudest, laziest, and messiest families in the UK.
+Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul rude, lazy, and messy families.
 See a sneak preview here.

 Tell us in the comments: What's your favorite smoothie to make for your kids?